ncatlab/nlab-content/pages/6/1/4/7/7416/content.md

-Finished PhD in 2016 at [JHU](http://mathematics.jhu.edu/) with [[Jack Morava]].
-Headed to [UW](http://www.math.washington.edu/).
-Then on a 3 year Acting Assistant Professorship, now an Assistant Professor of mathematics at the University of Nevada, Reno .
+Assistant Professor of mathematics at the University of Nevada, Reno.

 * [Website](https://www.jonathanbeardsley.com/)